cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-So, quite naturally, you add a new function:
+To achieve this, add a new function:

 ```typescript
 const handleEventForfeit = async (event: StringEvent): Promise<void> => {